Judge’s Instructions

 Judges are asked to:

-• Images in competition sections can be nominated as Highly Commended or Commended
+§ Images can be nominated as Highly Commended or Commended

-• As a guide, approximately one third of entries in each competition section and overall should receive an award.
-This is a guide only, and judges may award more than this if they feel the standard of entries merits it.
+§ Approximately 40% of entries overall should receive an award.
+Judges should feel free to award more images than this if they feel the standard of entries merits it.

-• Please select four images from all entries presented as Images of the Month.
+§ Please select four highly commended images from all entries presented as Images of the Month.
+The four selected images can come from any section, and more than one image per section may be selected.
 Please limit these awards to one per member (based on member competition numbers on the entry sheets).
-You are encouraged (but not required) to select entries from a variety of genres to be awarded
+You are encouraged (but not required) to select entries from a variety of genres to be awarded.

-• A brief critique of each image would be appreciated
+§ A brief spoken critique of each image on the night of the presentation would be appreciated.
+Written critiques are not required.

 Judges are invited to present and talk to 10-15 of their own images in digital or print format (or equivalent in other media) at the end of their judging presentation.